Flamenco chords

 A

-The chords in the Spanish cadence could be part of other typical progressions, or forms that is the word used in this music style.
+The chords in the Spanish cadence can be part of other typical progressions, or forms that is the word used in this music style.
 Two common progressions, or forms, are por arriba and por medio in which precedes as short cadence:

 F - E - F - E - Am - C - F - E (por arriba)